gtriggiano/envoy-authorization-service/docs/architecture.md

 - `ua-detect`: Parse User-Agent header

 **Output**:
-- Analysis reports for authorization controllers to consume
+- Analysis reports for match controllers to consume
 - HTTP headers to inject into upstream requests

-### Phase 2: Authorization
+### Phase 2: Match

-**Purpose**: Make allow/deny decisions based on analysis reports, request data, configuration and possibily I/O with external datasources.
+**Purpose**: Identify matches based on analysis reports, request data, configuration and possibly I/O with external datasources.

 **Characteristics**:
-- All authorization **controllers run concurrently** and they are **provided with the reports** generated in the analysis phase
+- All match **controllers run concurrently** and they are **provided with the reports** generated in the analysis phase
-- Controllers return **verdicts**
+- Controllers return **match verdicts**
-- Each verdict has an `InPolicy` boolean flag stating how that controller should be evaluated when referenced in authorization policy
+- Each verdict has an `IsMatch` boolean flag stating how that controller should be evaluated when referenced in the authorization policy
 - Can inject headers for both allowed and denied requests

-**Example Authorization Controllers**:
+**Example Match Controllers**:
-- `ip-match`: Allow/deny based on request IP address and configuration
+- `ip-match`: Checks request IP address against configured CIDRs
-- `asn-match`: Allow/deny based on request ASN and configuration
+- `asn-match`: Checks request ASN against configured list
-- `ip-match-database`: Allow/deny based on IP address and database lookup
+- `ip-match-database`: Looks up IP address in external data sources

 ### Phase 3: Authorization Policy Evaluation

-**Purpose**: Combine authorization verdicts using boolean logic.
+**Purpose**: Combine match verdicts using boolean logic to reach the final authorization decision.

 **Characteristics**:
 - Evaluates a boolean expression (the "authorization policy")
-- References authorization controllers by name
+- References match controllers by name
-- Uses each controller's `verdict.InPolicy` value as its boolean result
+- Uses each controller's `verdict.IsMatch` value as its boolean result
 - Determines final allow/deny decision

 **Example Policies**: